 Grow More Veggies in 2009: Kids Can Help

 Happy New Year!
 Now is the time when many folks make resolutions to lose weight, eat better, save money, exercise more, and spend quality time with their children.
-You can work on all of these resolutions with one activity-growing your own vegetables and getting the kids involved.
+You can work on all of these resolutions with one activity: growing your own vegetables and getting the kids involved.

 Here in northern Florida, you can start right now by planting some easy-to-grow cool-weather crops such as leaf lettuce, radishes, and carrots.
-Plant vegetables your family will enjoy first.
-You may find, like we have, that your vegetable garden gets a little larger each year with one or two new crops to add variety.
+Plant vegetables your family will enjoy first You may find, like we have, that your vegetable garden gets a little larger each year with one or two new crops to add variety.
 I just love that we never buy lettuce or carrots throughout the winter because we harvest plenty from our garden and we eat a lot(!) of salads.

 Animal, Vegetable, Miracle

 I highly recommend, "Animal, Vegetable, Miracle" 2007 by Barbara Kingsolver, a well-told tale of how she and her family lived mostly from their farm in Kentucky with some other local sources to fill in the gaps.
 Kingsolver may be best known for her novels, "Poisonwood Bible," "Prodigal Summer," "Bean Trees," and others.
-She uses her ability to spin a tale to make this nonfiction account quite readable.
+She uses her ability to spin a story to make this nonfiction account quite readable.
 Her education as an ecologist provides a rich learning experience, too.

 This was a family-oriented project with all members of the family contributing to the effort and to this book.
 Kingsolver is the main farmer, cheese maker, and canner.
 The older daughter includes healthful recipes, while the younger daughter manages the chickens and their eggs.
 Husband, Stephen Hopp, fixes the daily bread and includes various sidebars on ecology, the business of agriculture, and more.